Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Inelastic sub-GeV Dark Matter

 As discussed above, we assume $\chi_2$ is heavier than $\chi_1$ with a small mass splitting $\Delta m = M_2-M_1$ between the two components.
 Moreover, we assume $\Delta m$ of keV scale in order to explain the XENON1T anomaly.
-For a fixed incoming velocity $v$ of $\chi_2$, the differential scattering cross section for $\chi_2 e \rightarrow \chi_1 e$ can be givan as:
+For a fixed incoming velocity $v$ of $\chi_2$, the differential scattering cross section for $\chi_2 e \rightarrow \chi_1 e$ can be given as

 where $m_e$ is the electron mass, $\sigma_e$ is the free electron cross section at fixed momentum transfer $q=1/a_0$, where $a_0 = \frac{1}{\alpha m_e}$ is the Bohr radius with $\alpha = \frac{e^2}{4 \pi}=\frac{1}{137}$ being the fine structure constant, $E_r$ is the recoil energy of electron and $K(E_r, q)$ is the atomic excitation factor.
+We assume the DM form factor to be unity.
 In this paper the atomic excitation factor is adopted from \cite{Roberts:2019chv}.
-We assume the DM form factor to be unity.
+For $E_r=(1-5)$ keV, the scattering happens dominantly with electrons in the 3s shell.
+The Atomic excitation factor $K(E_r,q)$ is independent of $E$ before it reaches the threshold of the next quantum energy level.
+Since most of the signal events have a recoil energy in a range $2-3$ keV \cite{Aprile:2020tmw}, so one can use $K(E_r,q) \simeq K(\Delta m, q) \simeq K(2\; {\rm keV}, q)$ \cite{Roberts:2019chv} for the calculation.
+In the above equation \eqref{Event}, $f(v)$ is the local DM velocity distribution function which can always be normalised to unity i.e. $\int f(v) dv=1$. $f(v)$ can be taken as a pseudo-Maxwellian distribution given by

+where $A$ is the normalisation constant, $v_m$ is the average velocity which we consider to be $v_m=1\times10^{-3}$ and $\sigma_v$ is the DM velocity dispersion.
 The free electron scattering cross-section in this case is given by:

 where $\alpha_Z=\frac{g^2}{4 \pi}$, $\alpha^{'}=\frac{g'^2}{4 \pi}$ and $\epsilon$ is the kinetic mixing parameter between $Z$ and $Z'$ mentioned earlier which we take to be $\epsilon \leq 10^{-3}$.
 It should be noted that $\sigma_e$ is independent of DM mass as the reduced mass of DM-electron is almost equal to electron mass for GeV scale DM mass we are considering.